 Theorem 6.
 If the parameters involved in system (2) satisfy the hypothesis of Lemma 2 and Theorem 4 then the eigenvalues of the linear approximation of system (2) at the equilibrium point

-of the differential system (2) at the equilibrium point
+Lyapunov coefficient of the differential system (2) at the equilibrium point is given by

 The linear part of system (17) at 0 is